pquynhvu/website/content/_index.md

           and variational Bayes.
         </p>
         <p align="justify">
-          Non-academic-wise, I really enjoy reading, crocheting, and hiking.
-I'm also a coffee enthusiast!!
+          Non-academic-wise, I am passionate about improving statistical communication and overall statistical literacy and increasing the representation of women in STEM and other quantitative fields.
+Outside of work, I enjoy reading, crocheting, and hiking, and I am also a coffee enthusiast!
         </p>

         My full CV can be found [here](./uploads/resume.pdf).